Continuing Education Activity

 Patient education regarding routine lab testing and Rh-D immunoprophylaxis in Rh-negative women are necessary to ensure possible FMH events are reported and appropriately treated in pregnant women.
 Additionally, parents of newborns can be educated on signs and symptoms to be aware of in hyperbilirubinemia to assist the interprofessional team in the early identification of possible HDFN cases.

 Enhancing Healthcare Team Outcomes

 Enhancing interprofessional team outcomes for patients with hemolytic disease of the fetus and newborn requires close collaboration between both OB/GYN and pediatric providers, nurses, pharmacists, and blood bank personnel.
 With HDFN, there are two patients to consider at all times - the mother and the fetus/newborn.
 When HDFN is identified in utero, the delivery team should be well versed and prepared ahead of time to identify signs and symptoms of HDFN as these infants may need timely transfusions at birth.
-Throughout the pregnancy, pharmacists and providers must identify if and when Rh-D immunoprophylaxis is indicated to prevent future HDFN cases.
-Through the development of Rh-D immunoprophylaxis and newborn work-up protocols, the incidence of HDFN has dramatically dropped in the past 50 years, but it will take continued interprofessional collaboration to ensure the incidence of HDFN remains low.
+Pharmacists and providers must identify if and when Rh-D immunoprophylaxis is indicated to prevent future HDFN cases throughout the pregnancy.
+Through the development of Rh-D immunoprophylaxis and newborn work-up protocols, the incidence of HDFN has dramatically dropped in the past 50 years.
+Still, it will take continued interprofessional collaboration to ensure the incidence of HDFN remains low.